Begum Bazaar

 Begum Bazaar is the biggest commercial market in Hyderabad, India.
 It was established during the Qutb Shahi rule.
-Begum Bazar is located about a half of a kilometer from the Naya Pul bridge in the Old City.
+Begum Bazaar is located about a half of a kilometer from the Naya Pul bridge in the Old City.
 It is an old retail and wholesale market for household commodities.
 Several popular brassware merchants and copper brassware traders are based here.
-The bazar is also known for its congestion and heavy traffic.
-Deals worth crores of rupees are struck daily.
+The bazaar is also known for its congestion and heavy traffic.
 It is also famous for spices and the markets nearby Charminar, a historic monument.

-Begum Bazar also boasts the second biggest fish market in Hyderabad, only behind the one at Musheerabad.
+Begum Bazaar also has the second biggest fish market in Hyderabad, after the one at Musheerabad.

 The adjoining Moazzam Jahi Market is the largest fruit and vegetable market in the city.
 This market is being slowly replaced by the one at Kothapet, beyond Dilsukhnagar.